 This approach to computing the phase shifts was applied to the determination of e^+ -Mg scattering in the $L_T = 1$ partial wave.
-The treatment of Mg requires the use of a frozen core approximation whose details have been discussed elsewhere [6, 25], so only the briefest description is given here.
-The model Hamiltonian is initially based on a Hartree-Fock (HF) wave function for the Mg ground state.
-The core orbitals are then frozen.
-The impact of the direct and exchange part of the HF core interactions on the active particles are computed without approximation.
-One- and two-body semi-empirical corepolarization potentials are then added to the potential.
-The adjustable parameters of the core-polarization potential are defined by reference to the spectrum of Mg+
+The treatment of Mg requires the use of a frozen core approximation whose details have been discussed elsewhere [6, 25], so only a brief description is given here.
+The model Hamiltonian is based on a Hartree-Fock (HF) wave function for the Mg ground state.
+The impact of the direct and exchange part of the HF core interactions on the active particles are computed exactly.
+One- and two-body core-polarization potentials are then added to the potential.
+The adjustable parameters of the core-polarization potential are defined by reference to the spectrum of Mg+ [25].